 Baby Formula Cost

 Baby formula can be an expensive monthly cost.
-Depending on brand and money saving attempts, you could spend roughly $50-$300 a month from buying formula.
+Depending on the brand and money-saving attempts, you could spend roughly $50-$300 a month from buying formula.

-To save money, use coupons or register with the companies for money saving checks.
-You can also get some free samples from your Ob/Gyn, the hospital, and your pediatrician.
+To save money, use coupons or register with the companies for money-saving checks.
+You can also get some free samples from your Ob/Gyn, the hospital, or your pediatrician.

 My First Encounter with Baby Formula: Enfamil and Targets Up&Up